DachoCyber/Tank-Puzzle/README.md

 These libraries are required for the online high-score system and HTTP requests.

 Build the game by running:

-## mingw32-make
+  mingw32-make
   If the build succeeds, the executable will appear as:

-## LaserTank.exe
+  LaserTank.exe

-To run the game from the terminal:

-## mingw32-make run
+  mingw32-make run

-To remove all object files and rebuild from scratch:

-## mingw32-make clean
+  mingw32-make clean